rooseveltframework/roosevelt/README.md

         "secret": [an auto-generated secret],
-        "resave": false, // usually a bad idea to set to true "saveUninitialized": false, // usually a bad idea to set to true "store": [the expressSessionStore.instance Roosevelt param]
+        "resave": false, // usually a bad idea to set to true "saveUninitialized": false, // usually a bad idea to set to true "cookie": {
+          "secure": false, // will automatically be set to true if https is enabled "sameSite": "strict" // adds same site enforcement }
+        "store": [the expressSessionStore.instance Roosevelt param]
       }
       ```